appsemble/appsemble/CONTRIBUTING.md

 The _app/_ directory holds the code of the front end web app.

-#### `app/actions`

-The _actions_ folder contains the [Redux] code.
-Each file exposes a series of action creators using named exports.
-The reducer is exported using the default export.

-_index.jsx_ re-exports every reducer.

 #### `app/components`

 Each React component is defined in its own dedicated directory.
 The component itself is defined in a file named after the component itself.
 The component is exported through _index.jsx_.
-If any decorators need to be applied to the component, such as `redux` `connect` or React Router’s `withRouter`, this is typically done in _index.jsx_ as well.
+If any decorators need to be applied to the component, such as React Router’s `withRouter`, this is typically done in _index.jsx_ as well.

 CSS modules are used.
 This allows to define CSS in a `.css` file on a component level.
 The CSS for each component is defined in a CSS file named after the component.
 If the top level node of a